-At your initial consultation, Dr. Lopez evaluates your cartilage and soft tissue architecture of your face and ears.
+At your initial consultation, Dr. Lopez or Dr. Perro will evaluate your cartilage and soft tissue architecture of your face and ears.
 Assessment of the ears provides the basis for what one may expect from an otoplasty.
 Skin type, ethnic background and age, along with the degree of deformity and function are important factors influencing the outcome of surgery.

 As with all facial plastic surgery, a thorough health assessment and realistic expectations are prerequisites.
 Your understanding of procedures and the postoperative routine is essential to a successful final result.
 Following your consultation, we continue our discussion at the preoperative appointment.